emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 The same approach will applies at the same time to each individual devices: legacy devices will include progressively more and more ecodesigned components.

 Hardware components update can be separate in few categories:
- * "static-iso" update : 'Just' consume significally less power when running and required less ressources during manufacturing and deployment
+ * "Stateless gain" update : 'Just' consume significally less power when running and required less ressources during manufacturing and deployment

- * "dynamic" update: dynamic power consumption actionable using device software
+ * "Controled gain" update: dynamic power consumption actionable using device software components

-## Static update

-In summary: the work on reporting real time power efficiency is started.
-On the other hand, there are evolutions toward more sustainability which require the reporting of just static information which must be specified.
+# Stateless Gain

-## Dynamic update
+## LCA

-The increase of the live duration of existing devices will require managing the replacement not only of physical components but of any artifacts of the device:
- - Hardware: cards and physical blocks (power ...)

-Software:

-Currently the design of always-on devices software do not include eco design.
-Their softwares have to be prepared as their firmware can be adapted to reduce existing hardware power consumptions, bits rates ...

-Firmware:

-Currently the design of the firmware of most of devices do not include eco design.
-Firmware must be adapted to receive components from eco conception.
-This applies especially to the control of hardware parts recently designed to reduce dynamically their power consumptions, their bits rates or both.
-This is covered by works like sustainality and poweff drafts.

-# Rational for standardisation at the IETF

-There are numerous definitions of eco design:

 Eco Design means that the products and services include environmental considerations throughout their entire lifecycle to reduce their environmental impact pursuant to Orange defined internal process(es), which are  based on France’s General Reference Base for Eco-Design in digital services (“RGESN”) at  https://ecoresponsable.numerique.gouv.fr/publications/referentiel-general-ecoconception/.